BlueQuartzSoftware/DREAM3D/Source/Plugins/Generic/Documentation/GenericFilters/FindBoundingBoxFeatures.md

 Generic Filters (Spatial)

 ## Description ##
-This filter determines which **Features** are _biased_ by the outer surfaces of the sample.
+This Filter determines which **Features** are _biased_ by the outer surfaces of the sample.
 Larger **Features** are more likely to intersect the outer surfaces and thus it is not sufficient to only note which **Features** touch the outer surfaces of the sample.
 Denoting which **Features** are biased is important so that they may be excluded from any statistical analyses.
 The algorithm for determining whether a **Feature** is _biased_ is as follows: